armandojaleo/CosmoEmbedings/docs/sdk_detailed.md

 ## Introduction

-The CosmicEmbeddings SDK is a Python library that enables the creation, signing, and validation of knowledge blocks based on embeddings.
+The CosmoEmbeddings SDK is a Python library that enables the creation, signing, and validation of knowledge blocks based on embeddings.
 It provides a decentralized semantic network where different AGIs using various LLMs can securely share and validate embeddings.

 ## Installation